na-na-hi/renget/archive/lcbguide.md

 - ![Zwei Association South Section 4 Gregor](https://files.catbox.moe/fmxc7a.webp) Zwei Association South Section 4 Gregor
 - ![R Corp.
 4th Pack Rhino Meursault](https://files.catbox.moe/aemo38.webp) R Corp.
 4th Pack Rhino Meursault
 - ![Seven Association South Section 6 Director Outis](https://files.catbox.moe/l5iddu.webp) Seven Association South Section 6 Director Outis

 The only things you can't reroll for are Event Identities and E.G.Os from past Seasons, and Battle Pass E.G.O.

 **3. How do I reroll?**
 Rerolling is extremely easy, and the developers have intentionally made it easy so players can start with what they want.
 1. You need either a phone or an emulator.
 An emulator allows you to run multiple instances.
+I recommend [Bluestacks](https://www.bluestacks.com/) or [LDplayer](https://www.ldplayer.net/).
 You cannot reroll on Steam.
 2. Boot up the game.
 3. Create a new guest account.
 4. Play through the tutorial.
 Please read through it at least once.